Examiner Terri L Filosi has allowed 44 of 110 decided applications in Computer Architecture, Software, and Information Security.

-Examiner Terri L Filosi maintains a public record of 110 disposed applications across 2 art units in Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Of these decided applications, 44 were allowed and 66 were abandoned, yielding an allowance rate of 40%.
-This pooled figure aggregates the examiner's record across both art units and reflects outcomes on applications that have reached final disposition.
-The record does not include pending applications.
+Terri L Filosi maintains a public record across 2 art units in Technology Center 2100 (Computer Architecture, Software, and Information Security).
+Across hundreds of decided applications, the examiner's allowance rate is 40%.
+This figure represents the percentage of applications that issued as allowed, among all decided applications (allowed and abandoned combined).
+The record reflects outcomes in TC 2100 pooled across multiple art units and does not account for pending applications.

 These are aggregate statistics from this examiner's past public record — not predictions about any specific application.
 The per-art-unit figures below show how the record varies across art units.
 Our approach to patent prosecution →